Tom Petty: Awards and honors

 Peter Bogdanovich's documentary film on Petty's career titled Runnin' Down a Dream premiered at the New York Film Festival in October 2007.

 Petty was honored as MusiCares Person of the Year in February 2017 for his contributions to music and for his philanthropy.

 A week after his death in 2017, a tribute to Petty was painted on Gainesville's Southwest 34th Street Wall.
 It reads "Love you always, Gainesville No. 1 Son, Thanks, Tommy".

+Starting on October 7, 2017, five days after Petty's death, I Won't Back Down has been played at every Florida Gators football home game at Ben Hill Griffin Stadium following the conclusion of the 3rd Quarter, after We Are the Boys from Old Florida is played by the band.

-In October 2018, on what would have been the singer's 68th birthday, the city of Gainesville renamed the former Northeast Park, a park where a young Petty had often visited, as Tom Petty Park.
+In October 2018, on what would have been the singer's 68th birthday, the city of Gainesville renamed Northeast Park, where a young Petty had often visited, to Tom Petty Park.

-In December 2021, the University of Florida board of trustees unanimously voted to posthumously award Petty with an honorary Ph.D. from the school.
+In December 2021, the University of Florida board of trustees unanimously voted to posthumously award Petty with an honorary PhD from the school.